Road closed, houses evacuated after floods in Taranaki

-A state highway in Taranaki has been closed, and homes have been evacuated, as heavy rain and floods hit the region.
+A state highway in Taranaki has been closed and homes evacuated as heavy rain and floods hit the region.

 Waka Kotahi NZTA advised motorists to avoid State Highway 45 between Opunake and Okato.